If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 They were playing with a music toy and laughing.
 My husband took the trash out, came back inside, and my son acted as if he was a stranger!
 He just constantly stared at my husband, then he would start to cry, suddenly stop, and stare at him again.
 This went on for 2 hours.

-When my husband brought my son to me, I sat him in my lap, and he continued to watch the hallway (my husband had walked down the hall), until my husband reappeared in the living room.
+When my husband brought my son to me, I sat him in my lap, and he continued to watch the hallway (my husband had walked down the hall) until my husband reappeared in the living room.

 My son has never done anything like this before.
 Does anyone have any advice?
 I don’t want to overreact, but I am worried.
-Is it normal development behavior for a baby to suddenly be scared of dad or is something seriously wrong?
+Is it normal development behavior for a baby to suddenly be scared of dad, or is something seriously wrong?

 Thanks, Shelly

-Normal For 9-Month-Old Baby To Be Scared Of Dad?
+9-Month-Old Baby Is Scared Of Dad

 9 months is a typical age when both separation anxiety and stranger anxiety can be at their peak, so his reaction actually shows that he is developing in completely normal ways!